 (4) Additional Easements.
-Owner shall not grant any additional easements, rights of way or other interests in the Property (other than a security interest that is subordinate to this Easement), or grant or otherwise abandon or relinquish any water right or mineral right or agreement relating to the Property, without first obtaining the written consent of the Land Trust.
+Owner shall not grant any additional easements, rights of way or other interests in the Property (other than a security interest that is subordinate to this Easement), or grant or otherwise abandon or relinquish any water right or mineral right or agreement relating to the Property, without first obtaining the written consent of Land Trust.
 Land Trust may withhold such consent if it determines that the proposed interest or transfer is inconsistent with the purposes of this Easement or will impair or interfere with Conservation Values.
 This provision shall not prohibit transfer of a fee or leasehold interest in the Property that is subject to this Easement and complies with its provisions.

-(4) Additional Easements.
-The grant of any subsequent easements, interests in land, or use restrictions that might diminish or impair the agricultural productive capacity or open space character of the Property is prohibited.
-Owner may grant subsequent easements, including conservation easements, interests in land, or use restrictions on the Property, provided that they do not restrict agricultural practices conducted or maintained for commercial purposes in a manner consistent with proper and accepted customs and standards, as established and followed by similar agricultural operations in the same locality, or interfere with any of the terms of this Easement, as determined by the Land Trust.
-Land Trust's written approval shall be obtained at least \\\\\ days in advance of Owner's execution of any proposed subsequent easement, interests in land, or use restrictions shall make reference to and be subordinate to this Easement.
+Additional Easements.
+The grant of any subsequent easements, interests (4)in land, or use restrictions that might diminish or impair the agricultural productive capacity or open space character of the Property is prohibited.
+Owner may grant subsequent easements, including conservation easements, interests in land, or use restrictions on the Property, provided that they do not restrict agricultural practices conducted or maintained for commercial purposes in a manner consistent with proper and accepted customs and standards, as established and followed by similar agricultural operations in the same locality, or interfere with any term of this Easement, as determined by Land Trust.
+Land Trust's written approval shall be obtained at least days in advance of Owner's execution of any proposed subsequent easement, interests in land, or use restriction on the Property, and such subsequent easements, interests in land, and use restrictions shall make reference to and be subordinate to this Easement.
 Land Trust shall deny any proposed subsequent easement, interest in land, or use restriction that appears to restrict agricultural husbandry practices, or diminishes or impairs the agricultural productive capacity or open space character of the Property.

 Permitted Amendment.
-If circumstances arise under which an (5) amendment to or modification of this Easement would be appropriate, Owner and Land Trust may jointly amend this Easement; provided, however, that (i) no amendment or modification shall be allowed that will adversely affect the qualification of this Easement or the status of Land Trust under any applicable laws, including sections \\\\\ et seq. of \\\[state law]\\\\ or section 170(h) of the Internal Revenue Code of 1986, as amended, and (ii) any amendment or modification shall not harm Conservation Values, shall be consistent with the purposes of this Easement, and shall not affect its perpetual duration.
-Any amendment or modification shall be recorded in the Official Records of \\\\\ \\ County, \\\\\.
+If circumstances arise under which an (5)amendment to or modification of this Easement would be appropriate, Owner and Land Trust may jointly amend this Easement; provided, however, that (i) no amendment or modification shall be allowed that will adversely affect the qualification of this Easement or the status of Land Trust under any applicable laws, including sections et seq. of [state law] or section 170(h) of the Internal Revenue Code of 1986, as amended, and (ii) any amendment or modification shall not harm Conservation Values, shall be consistent with the purposes of this Easement, and shall not affect its perpetual duration.
+Any amendment or modification shall be recorded in the Official Records of County, .
 This Easement is not otherwise subject to amendment or modification of any sort.
-No amendment shall diminish or affect the perpetual duration or the Purpose of this Easement, nor the status or rights of the Land Trust under the terms of this Easement.
+No amendment shall diminish or affect the perpetual duration or the Purpose of this Easement, nor the status or rights of Land Trust under this Easement.

 Commentary.
-See Land Trust Standards and Practices 11I.
-Consider adding that no amendment "can permit additional residences on the Property beyond the number of residences permitted on the effective date"-if that is true and important, or that no amendment can permit whatever other absolute prohibition might be appropriate.
-Not only does this addition further achievement of donor intent but it also reinforces the perpetual nature of the restrictions for the IRS.
+See Land Trust Standards and Practices 11I; Amending Conservation Easements: Evolving Practices and Legal Principles (Land Trust Alliance 2007).
+Consider adding any specific express provisions, for example, that no amendment "can permit additional residences on the Property beyond the number of residences permitted on the effective date"-if that is true and important, or that no amendment can permit whatever other absolute prohibition might be appropriate.
+Not only does this addition further achievement of donor intent but it also reinforces the perpetual nature of the restrictions policies for the IRS.
+Additional are available at http://learningcenter.lta.org/objects/view.acs?object_id=15164.